Rocco83/bell-controller/README.md

 | LED Raspberry    | power    | 17         | 3,3V           |
 | LED Raspberry    | GND      | 20         | GND            |

+#### Hardware structure

+There are two main component outside raspberry.

+1. One coupling circuit.
+This include optocoupler to separate the power from the button/other thing to raspberry.
+2. One relais circuit.
+The one used is like http://www.sainsmart.com/arduino-pro-mini.html

 ## TODO
 ### Web interface